OpenCyphal/public_regulated_data_types/README.md

 ## Namespaces

-Regulated data types include the standard data types and vendor-specific public definitions.
+Regulated data types include the standard data types and domain-specific public definitions.

-Per the specification, standard data types are contained in the root namespace `uavcan`, and vendor-specific public regulated definitions are in the root namespace `regulated`.
+Per the specification, standard data types are contained in the root namespace `uavcan`, and domain-specific public regulated definitions are in the root namespace `regulated`.
-The latter contains nested namespaces, one per vendor, named after the vendor (e.g., `regulated.sirius_cyber_corp` for the Sirius Cybernetics Corporation).
+The latter contains nested namespaces named after the domain.

 Vendors are encouraged to define interfaces to their products or systems using the definitions available in this repository instead of defining custom types in order to facilitate reusability and reduce the fragmentation of the ecosystem.
-This advice applies to the existing vendor-specific messages published by *other vendors*, too, because the MIT license permits their free reuse with minimal legal restrictions (tl;dr: must include copyright, cannot hold liable; *this is not a legal advice*).

-Remember that for a public data type, genericity and clarity of the interface is more important than its resource utilization efficiency.
-When proposing or using public regulated data types, vendors should not attempt to trade-off abstraction for the needs of their particular application at hand.

-Vendors seeking to make their data types regulated (e.g., for easier integration of their COTS equipment, or if fixed port-ID are desired) are advised to send a pull request to this repository.
-If a fixed regulated port-ID is needed, vendors are free to choose any unoccupied identifier from the ranges defined by the specification before submitting the pull request.
+If a fixed regulated port-ID is needed for a new type, developers are free to choose any unoccupied identifier from the ranges defined by the specification before submitting the pull request.

 ## Identifier ranges